 When using the oven, preheat for 5-8 minutes only, and cut cooking time up to 20% by moving the rack closer to the heating unit.
-Every time you open the oven door, you lose 25-30 degrees, so check food with the oven light instead.
+Every time you open the oven door, you lose 25-30 degrees, so check the food with the oven light instead.
 Save energy and time by using the self-cleaning feature right after cooking to take advantage of residual heat.

 For smaller meals, cut usage in half with an electric pan or toaster oven.
 Slow cookers are a great alternative and average a dime’s worth of electricity per meal.
-Cut out electricity altogether by grilling out, and you’ll avoid forcing the refrigerator to work harder in a hot kitchen.
+Cut out electricity altogether by grilling outside, and you’ll avoid forcing the refrigerator to work harder in a hot kitchen.

 If you have a gas range, confirm you are getting a blue flame.
 A yellow flame means the fuel is burning inefficiently, and your gas line should be checked by your gas company.
 When buying new, look for an oven with an automatic electric ignition system instead of having a continuously burning pilot light.